kaniz789/IMF-Projections-Dataset-2023-Analysis/README.md

-###  2. This bar plot illustrates the relationship between economic growth forecasts and investment forecasts for countries with an expected growth rate above 6% in 2023, showing that high economic growth does not necessarily correlate with high investment projections.
+###  2. This chart is a bar plot that displays the average budget balance forecast by continent, helping to compare fiscal conditions across different continent in 2023.

 ![2](https://github.com/user-attachments/assets/afa40fa0-aa50-47ba-b5a2-462fe6eba42e)